Two Factor Authentication

 Managing Two Factor Authentication

 A two-factor authentication code is a one-time code generated to prove a user's identity when they try to access an online account or system.
-The code would be sent via text message or by an automated phone call to a phone number associated with the user.
+The code would be sent via text message.
 Upon entering the two-factor authentication code, the user gains access to their online account.

 NOTE